darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

 ### Exit Criteria Checklist
 - [ ] All new Enablers added to Capability
 - [ ] Capability enablers table updated with new enablers
+- [ ] Enabler descriptions added to parent capability's enabler table
 - [ ] All Enablers have appropriate Approval and Status set following the Enabler Configuration Rules
+- [ ] All Enablers have COMPLETE metadata with ALL template fields present
-- [ ] Enabler metadata completed for all new enablers
+- [ ] Enabler metadata completed for all new enablers (ALL template fields)
 - [ ] Basic purpose statements written (implementation-agnostic)
+- [ ] Technical Overview Purpose completed for each enabler (2-3 sentences, not just basic purpose)
 - [ ] Template sections created but LEFT EMPTY
 - [ ] NO detailed requirements created
 - [ ] NO technical specifications written